NitinReddyKamsani/CRM/README.md

 -> Roll-up summary can only be done in the master-detail relationship.
 -> Roll-up summary is only allowed on the parent object.
+-> we perform count,sum,minimum value,maximum value of a field in the details record.